 There’s a huge gap between complication and knowledge.

-If you don’t know what specific technology is, it does not mean that this technology is complicated, it means you have no knowledge about it, that’s it.
+If you don’t know what specific technology is, it does not mean that this technology is complicated, it means you lack knowledge about it, that’s it.

-If Parker doesn’t know what Redis is, or how to use such a technology in real life projects, it means he has to spend a bit of time to know it instead of making a decision based on poor knowledge.
+Parker doesn’t know what Redis is, or how to use such a technology in real-life projects, so he has to spend a bit of time familiarizing himself with it instead of making a decision that is based on poor knowledge.

 Software is a learning process, if Parker doesn’t believe in this process, then he might need to change his career to something else.